OpenAI

 MLflow 3.12.0 introduces multimodal tracing, allowing storage and rich rendering of PDFs, audio, and images as artifact attachments in tracing spans.
 It also adds AI Gateway guardrails to prevent unsafe model inputs/outputs and extends coding agent tracing support to Codex, Gemini, and Qwen.

-MLflow 3.12.0rc0 introduces enhanced AI agent development features, including automatic tracing for more AI coding assistants and OpenClaw, along with new AI Gateway Guardrails for safety checks.
-It also adds multimodal trace attachments for images and audio in the UI, and a new mlflow.diffusers flavor for saving and serving diffusion models.
+MLflow 3.12.0rc0 introduces enhanced AI agent development features, including automatic tracing for more AI coding assistants and OpenClaw, along with new AI Gateway guardrails for safety checks.
+It also adds multimodal trace attachments for viewing images, audio, and files in the UI, and a new `mlflow.diffusers` flavor for saving and serving diffusion models.

 OpenAI GPT-5.5 + Codex, now available and fully-governed in Databricks